payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/integrate-payu-hosted-checkout-cb-lrs.md

     <tr>
       <td>
         lrs\_tcs\_declaration\_under\_limit\
-        `mandatory for LRS `
+        `optional for PayU Hosted with LRS `
       </td>

       <td>
-        `String`Declaration for Tax Collected at Source under LRS limit
+        `String`Declaration for Tax Collected at Source under LRS limit.\
+        **Note**: PayU recommends you to include the INR 100,000 as tax collected limit as per RBI regulations.
       </td>

       <td>
+        I declare I have not remitted more than INR 10L in current financial year
       </td>
     </tr>
   </tbody>